 Student Business Services is responsible for billing third parties for tuition and fee payments on students' behalf.
 Third parties may include U.S. or foreign government agencies, private corporations, branches of the U.S. armed forces, and other private industries.

-If the third party requires an invoice from the University, the following documents must be submitted, no later than the fifth day of class:
+If the third party requires an invoice from the University, and is not part of the U.S. Military's Chapter 33 or Chapter 31 Educational Benefit Programs, the following documents must be submitted, no later than the fifth day of class:

 - Letter of Authorization/Credit from your sponsor

 Once we have received the required documentation we will offset your account by the amount of money your third party has promised to pay.

 *Note* If your third party fails to pay for the agreed upon tuition and fees, other than Chapter 33 or 31 Educational Benefit programs through the U.S. Military, you will be held responsible for payment, and may be assessed a late payment fee.

 Under the Federal Educational Rights and Privacy Act (FERPA) of 1974, FSU is not authorized to release any student information without written consent from the student.
 By signing the Third Party Agency Billing Agreement, the student authorizes FSU to release all financial and academic information to the third party listed on the Third Party Agency Billing Agreement form.

 Student should complete the Third Party/Agency Billing Agreement available through Adobe DocuSign here.
 This form will be automatically routed to us; you do not need to send the completed form anywhere.

 Any questions about the submission or process can be directed to CTL-TPC@fsu.edu.